This article originally appeared on VICE Canada.

-On Monday at around 1:30 PM a white van mounted the sidewalk in a diverse north Toronto neighbourhood and ran down pedestrians for nearly a mile.
+On Monday, at around 1:30 PM, a white van mounted the sidewalk in a diverse north Toronto neighborhood and ran down pedestrians for nearly a mile.
 After the event was over, bodies were strewn along the road.
 Ten pedestrians died as a result of the attack and 15 more were wounded.
 Police arrested Alek Minassian, 25, after a tense standoff in which he asked the police officers to kill him, according to bystander video.

-Minassian appeared in court on Tuesday morning where he charged with 10 counts of first degree murder and 13 counts of attempted murder.
-Police have released no information regarding a motive, but a Facebook post may shed light on the alleged killer’s mindset.
+Minassian appeared in court on Tuesday morning where he was charged with ten counts of first- degree murder and 13 counts of attempted murder.
+Police have released no information regarding a motive, but a Facebook post may shed some light on the alleged killer’s mindset.
 Facebook confirmed to VICE that the post came from Manissian’s authentic Facebook account, but this does not necessarily mean that Manissian is the person who wrote the post.

 “Private (Recruit) Minassian Infantry 00010, wishing to speak to Sgt.
 4chan please.
 C23249161,” reads the post.
 “The Incel Rebellion has already begun!
 We will overthrow all the Chads and Stacys!
 All hail the Supreme Gentleman Elliot Rodger!”
 In many online communities, “Chads and Stacys” is slang for attractive, non-socially awkward people.

 “This is a terrible tragedy and our hearts go out to the people who have been affected.
 There is absolutely no place on our platform for people who commit such horrendous acts.
 We have found and immediately deleted the suspect’s Facebook account,” a Facebook spokesperson wrote VICE in an email.